rweldzius/PSC7475_S2025/README.md

-The contents of this repository represent a work-in-progress and revisions and edits are likely frequent.

-The main text for the course is "R For Data Science" which can be assessed free online [here](https://r4ds.hadley.nz).

 Villanova has an enterprise site license for Microsoft’s Copilot chat application, which is built off of Open A.I.
 Copilot is available to all faculty, staff, and students [here](https://copilot.microsoft.com).

-**Class time and location**: M/W 3:20-4:35 in Bartley Hall 2073.

 [Back to ToC](#table-of-contents)